rafipatel/Image-Super-Resolution-using-GANs/README.md

 ## Features
 - Implementation of SRGAN architecture with both generator and discriminator networks.
-- Implementation of SRResNet architecture with both generator and discriminator networks.
+- Implementation of SRResNet architectures.
 - Supports different loss functions for content and adversarial losses.
 - Training pipeline with logging using Weights & Biases (wandb).
 - Checkpointing mechanism to save and resume training from a specific epoch.